amjadaldayem/nft-service/README.md

-# sintra-data-service
+# sintra-nft-service

-Indexers and other tools for data ingestion and transformations.
+Indexers and other tools for NFT data ingestion and APIs.

 References: